-Connections to the industry are made through several avenues, including guest speakers and the professional connections of teaching staff.
-The course also has a close working relationship with many local and national employers, such as Hampshire Constabulary, the National Probation Service, Portsmouth Adult Social Care, a Portsmouth drug addiction charity, the National Crime Agency, New Jersey Police Department and the Office of the Policing Commissioner.
+Connections to industry are made through several avenues, including guest speakers and the professional connections of teaching staff.
+Our courses also have close working relationships with many local and national employers, such as Hampshire Constabulary, the National Probation Service, Portsmouth Adult Social Care, a Portsmouth drug addiction charity, the National Crime Agency and various international organisations.